IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 3- Programming/readme.md

 ## Introduction

 ### Topics for this tutorial
+  1. Learn the basic format of C code
-  1. Learn the structure of a basic arduino file
+  2. Learn the structure of a basic arduino file
-  2. Variables and types
+  3. Variables and types
-  3. Conditionals and loops (if, else, while)
+  4. Conditionals and loops (if, else, while)

 ## Explanation
 This tutorial will be a basic crash course into the fundamentals of programming your own arduino programs to run on your Galileo board.
 We will take a look at the code used in the previous Nightlight program, and work on examples similar to that code.
 The goal is to learn how to write and read simple arduino programs for our own Galileo board.
 We will cover the structure of an Arduino program, how to declare and use variables, and conditional statements and loops.